Wolverine971/9takes/src/blog/enneagram/enneagram-types-in-relationships.md

 ---
 title: 'Understanding Enneagram types in relationships'
-description: "What each type is like in a relationship"
+description: 'What each type is like in a relationship'
 author: 'DJ Wayne'
 date: '2023-03-10'
 published: true
 type: ['overview']
 blog: true
 ---

 It's hard to quantify how anyone approaches a relationship, but the enneagram is a good place to start when trying to identify tendencies.
 This article takes a three tiered approach going from a superficial overview to decent depth on each of the types.